If you’re heading out on a cruise, you might be wondering how much you should tip.

-If you’re sailing to Hawaii, you’re charged an additional 4.275% pre-paid service charge GET Tax.
+If you’re sailing to Hawaii, you’re also charged an additional 4.275% pre-paid service charge GET Tax.

-Details: Find more information on Norwegian cruise line gratuities on their webpage on What’s the Onboard Service Charge?
+Details: Find more information on Norwegian cruise line gratuities on their webpage on What is the Onboard Service Charge?

 18% is automatically added for beverage and spa purchases, as well as dinner at La Reserve.

-Details: See the fine print on Oceania Cruises gratuities on the line’s Terms and Conditions webpage.
+Details: See the fine print on Oceania Cruises gratuities under Frequently Asked Questions on the line’s website.

-Details: The policy on tipping on Princess Cruises can be found under the “Gratuities” tab on the FAQ: Onboard Experience page of their website.
+Details: The policy on tipping on Princess Cruises can be found under the “Crew Appreciation” tab on the FAQ: Onboard Experience page of their website.